 During the stable phase, future planning occurs so that when existing problems worsen or new symptoms arise, there is a plan.
 When this occurs and a person’s health becomes unstable, there’s often emergency care required, and a new plan of care needs to be established.

 At some point, the patient will become terminal.
 During the terminal phase, specialists provide physical, spiritual and psychological care to the person and their loved ones.
-Physical care often includes a change in medications used in the treatment of end of life care.
-During the terminal phase, end of life care will be provided where you and your family request.
+Physical care often includes a change in medications used in the treatment of end-of-life care.
+During the terminal phase, end-of-life care will be provided where you and your family request.
 This is often in the family home.
-It could also be in a hospice, an aged care facility or hospital.
+It could also be in a hospice, an aged care facility or a hospital.

-If you require bereavement support, the Australian Centre for Grief and Bereavement are available.
-They are an independent organisation that are available from 9am to 5pm, Monday to Friday.
+If you require bereavement support, the Australian Centre for Grief and Bereavement is available.
+They are an independent organisation that is available from 9 am to 5 pm, Monday to Friday.
 You can free call them on 1800 642 066.

 Finally, the theme for this National Palliative Care Week 2021 is “Palliative Care…It’s more than you think.”
 Its aim is to raise awareness about quality palliative care and its many facets.
 Talk with your loved ones and don’t be afraid to start the conversation surrounding illness, dying, and bereavement.